 Commercial hand washes that contain antibacterial agents are toxic.
 Triclosan is one of those agents.
 According to the Environmental Working Group, triclosan is linked to liver and inhalation toxicity, and low levels may disrupt thyroid function.
 Wastewater treatment does not remove all of the chemical, which means it ends up in our lakes, rivers and water sources.
 That’s especially unfortunate since triclosan is very toxic to aquatic life.
 Triclosan has been in the news recently and big Australian manufacturers will be removing it from their antibacterial hand washes by the end of 2017.

 This foaming hand wash contains a handful of ingredients.
-It is deliciously foamy and stupidly simple to make.
+It is deliciously foamy and so simple to make.
 So go on, JUST DO IT!!

 Foaming Hand Wash

 My favourite essential oils in this recipe are lemon, tea tree and clove, but don’t be limited by my suggestions.
 Use oils that fit your budget, or those that you already have in your collection.
-Read here for more information.
+Read here for more information on essential oils.

 Foaming Pump Bottle